Irreducible representations of untwisted affine Kac-Moody algebras: Introduction

 Let $\g$ be a finite dimensional simple Lie algebra.
 We use $\tg$ to denote the corresponding untwisted affine Kac-Moddy Lie algebra and let $\hg=[\tg,\tg]$.

-The integrable highest weight modules were the first class of representations over affine Lie algebras being extensively studied, see [K] for detailed discussion of results and further bibliography.
-In [C] Chari classified all irreducible integrable weight modules with finite-dimensional weight spaces over the untwisted affine Lie algebras.
+The integrable highest weight modules were the first class of representations over affine Kac-Moody Lie algebras that have been extensively studied, see [K] for detailed discussion of results and further bibliography.
+In [Ch] Chari classified all irreducible integrable weight modules with finite-dimensional weight spaces over the untwisted affine Lie algebras.
 V. Chari and A. Pressley, [CP2], then extended this classification to all affine Lie algebras.
-The results of [C] and [CP2] state that every irreducible integrable weight module is either a highest weight module or a loop module; in particular, the study of loop modules was initiated.
-Some more general results on weight irreducible modules over untwisted affine Lie algebras $\hg$ were obtained in \cite{Li}.
+The results of [Ch] and [CP2] state that every irreducible integrable weight module with finite-dimensional weight spaces is either a highest weight module or a loop module; in particular, the study of loop modules was initiated.
+Some more general results on weight irreducible modules over untwisted affine Lie algebras $\hg$ were also obtained in \cite{Li}.

 In the 1990's, V. Futorny began a comprehensive program studying weight modules over arbitrary affine Lie algebras by taking non-standard partitions of the root system; that is, partitions which are not equivalent under the Weyl group to the standard partition into positive and negative roots (see [DFG]).
 For affine Lie algebras, there are always only finitely many equivalence classes of such non-standard partitions (see [F4]).
 Corresponding to each partition is a Borel subalgebra, and one can form representations induced from one-dimensional modules for these Borel subalgebras.
 These modules, often referred to as Verma-type modules, were first studied by Jakobsen and Kac [JK], and then by Futorny [F3, F4].
 Results on the structure of Verma-type modules can also be found in [Co, F1, FS].
 For a nice exposition of Futorny's program, see [F5].